ollielo/cinema_projectmanagement/design/2019/float_image_proposal/readme.md

 ## HDF5 storage

-The float image can be stored in HDF5 format.
+The `float channel image` can be stored in HDF5 format.
 If it is stored in HDF5 format, it shall have the following structure:

 ```
     attr: width